 ii.
 “Charge; charge is a strict command, more than a bare command; as when you would have a servant do a business certainly and fully, you lay a charge upon him, I charge you that you do not neglect that business; you do not barely tell what he should do, prescribe him his work, but you charge him to do it.
 So says the Lord unto the angels.”
 (Bridge, cited in Spurgeon)

 iii.
-“Not one guardian angel, as some fondly dream, but all the angels are here alluded to.
-They are the bodyguard of the princes of the blood imperial of heaven, and they have received commission from their Lord and ours to watch carefully over all the interests of the faithful.”
+“Not one guardian angel, as some fondly dream, but all the angels are here alluded to….
+They have received commission from their Lord and ours to watch carefully over all the interests of the faithful.”
 (Spurgeon)

 iv.
 “How angels thus keep us we cannot tell.
 Whether they repel demons, counteract spiritual plots, or even ward off the subtler physical forces of disease, we do not know.
 Perhaps we shall one day stand amazed at the multiplied services which the unseen bands have rendered to us.”
 (Spurgeon)

 e.
-For He shall give His angels charge over you: The promise of Psalm 91:11-12 was quoted and twisted by Satan in His temptation of Jesus in the wilderness (Matthew 4:5-7, Luke 4:9-12).
+For He shall give His angels charge over you: The promise in verses 11 and 12 was quoted and twisted by Satan in His temptation of Jesus in the wilderness (Matthew 4:5-7, Luke 4:9-12).
 Satan tempted Jesus to create an artificial crisis by throwing Himself from a high point on the temple mount, and Satan quoted Psalm 91:11-12 as a promise of protection if Jesus were to do this.

 i.
-As Matthew 4 records, Satan’s quotation of Psalm 91:11-12 is a pattern of how he twists the Word of God.
+As Matthew 4 records, Satan’s quotation of Psalm verses 11 and 12 is a pattern of how he twists the Word of God.

-· Psalm 91:11-12 was falsely quoted, because the devil left out the words, to keep you in all your ways.
-To test God in this way was not of Jesus’ way; it was not of the way of the Savior or Messiah.
+· Verses 11 and 12 were falsely quoted, because the devil left out the words to keep you in all your ways.
+To test God in this way was not Jesus’ way; it was not the way of the Savior.
 “God had never promised, nor ever given, any protection of angels in sinful and forbidden ways.”
 (Poole on Matthew 4)

 iii.
 The angels were there to help Jesus in His temptation, just not in the way the devil suggested (Matthew 4:11).